yuhanwwu/ts-git-training/README.md

     - Most of the time, it won't let you merge it because of a conflict
     - Locally, pull an up-to-date version of `main` and rebase the feature branch on top of it, resolving any conflicts as they arise
     - Force push your feature branch.
 It should now be possible to merge the PR that you previously created
         - **Note:** Force pushing is quite dangerous, and you shouldn't get into the habit of doing it other than for this specific case where a branch has been rebased and you need to update the remove version.
-On our project, the `main` branch will be protected against force pushing.
+In many remote repositories, the `main`/`master` branch is protected against force pushing for this reason.
 2. Without using GitHub, get all of the features on to the `main` branch only using `git merge` commands.
 3. Without using GitHub, get all of the features onto a single branch only using `git rebase` commands (this branch doesn't have to be `main`).